Cash Awards for Suggestions that Help

 How it Works

-Supervisors may choose to initiate an award for an employee(s) taking significant action above and beyond the call of duty.
-The award is reviewed and processed in the same manner as if was recommended by an employee.
+Supervisors may initiate an award for an employee who takes significant action above and beyond the call of duty.
+The award is reviewed and processed in the same way.

 If an employee feels that he/she should have received an award, and did not, the employee must submit the facts of the situation, in writing, to the Award Facilitator.
 The Award Facilitator will review this written submission, ask questions, as needed, and present a fact finding report to the supervisor for consideration.